openyar007/smooth-slider/readme.txt

 === Smooth Slider ===
 Contributors: internet techies, slidervilla
-Tags: responsive,slideshow,featured,posts,jquery,slider,content,widget,shortcode,carousel,css,simple,thumbnail,image,post,sidebar,plugin,page,category,wpmu,site,blogs,style,home,categories,picture,flash,gallery
+Tags: best slider,responsive slider,responsive,wordpress slider,slideshow,featured,jquery,slider,content,widget,shortcode,carousel,thumbnail,image,post,sidebar,plugin,category,wpmu,site,blogs,style,categories,picture,flash,gallery
 Donate link: http://www.clickonf5.org/go/smooth-slider/
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.9.1
 Stable tag: 2.4
 License: GPLv2 or later

-Smooth Slider will help you add a decent and fully customizable slider to your WordPress Site.
+Best Responsive Slider with 100% Customization Option on Settings Panel

 == Description ==

-Smooth Slider is a Wordpress Plugin for creating a dynamic slideshow/s for featured Posts, Pages, Media Images and Custom Post Types on a WordPress site.

-**Find advanced WordPress Slider Plugins at [SliderVilla](http://www.slidervilla.com/)**
+In less than 50 seconds, embed a recent posts slider using Smooth Slider.
+It creates a dynamic slideshow/s for featured Posts, Pages, Media Images and Custom Post Types on a WordPress site.
+With live preview on admin panel, one can customize the slider before implementation.
+At <a href="http://slidervilla.com/" rel="friend" title="SliderVilla Premium WordPress Sliders">SliderVilla</a>, we develop only sliders and we know the requirements very well.
+Smooth Slider is a basic slider WordPress plugin but is capable of adding a nice carousel in no time.
+With shortcode, widgets and template tag, one can embed Smooth SLider anywhere in the site.

 = Features =